 Field parties, equipped with the correct clothing and a balanced diet, need to ensure their living accommodation is equally well designed.
 They use specially designed polar tents, fitted with a separate groundsheet, made to withstand high winds and wind-driven ice particles.
 A warm night's sleep is ensured by using a thick Thermorest mattress and two appropriately rated sleeping bags.

 Field parties may camp up to a hundred days in an Antarctic summer.
 The weather dictates how much work can be accomplished.
 The most demanding conditions are associated with high winds or with whiteout conditions.
 Whiteout is a time of complete cloud cover at low altitude possibly with snow.
 In whiteout there is no detail in the snow or cloud, crevasses and the horizon are both invisible, so it is dangerous to be moving into unknown territory.
-By contrast, in high winds, snow drifts near the ground, and a combination of wind-driven snow and wind-chill can make it difficult to collect scientific data accurately.
+By contrast, in high winds, snow drifts near the ground, and a combination of wind-driven snow and wind-chill can make it difficult to collect scientific samples.
 Such days are best spent "lying up" and working within the safety of the tent.
 In periods of good weather during the continuous daylight of midsummer field parties may work around the clock to compensate for time spent lying up.

 A variety of transport methods are used to transport people and equipment in Antarctica.
 Transport types include: